jlaufenb/MCBUBayesPower/README.md

 `library(MCBUBayesPower)`

-Further instructions describing the basic workflow for using `MCBUBayesPower` is provided as a vignette in the package help documentation:
+Further instructions describing the basic workflow for using `MCBUBayesPower` are provided as a vignette in the package help documentation:

 `help(package = "MCBUBayesPower")`